JuliaBerry/juliaberry.github.io/compile.md

 ```
 make
 ```

+Due to the memory limits, running multiple jobs (i.e. `make -j...`) is not recommended.

 ## The hard part
 The hardest part is waiting.
 The initial compile will take 12+ hours to compile.
 Subsequent compiles after creating the _Make.user_ file as described above should only take around two hours.